shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-new.md

 ## Task 7 - Explore anomalies with hard thresholds (optional)

-As an optional exercise, you can create a different detection configuration, based on hard thresholds rather than smart detection.
+As an optional exercise, you can create a different detection configuration based on hard thresholds rather than smart detection.

 To do this, go back to the metric detection configuration screen and try a new configuration as follows **(1)**:

 - **Hard threshold**
 - Value **Out of range** Min: **1000** and Max: **9000** is an anomaly
-- Do not report anomaly until 100% of latest **10** points are detected as anomalies
+- Do not report the anomalies until 100% of the latest **10** points are detected as anomalies

-We should have marked as anomalies the points in time where number of cases is bellow or above a fixed threshold for 10 continous points in time.(Notice the yellow dots **(2)** before the reported anomalies and how the threashold is delimited by the red horizontal lines **(3)**).
+We should have marked as anomalies the points in time where a number of cases are below or above a fixed threshold for 10 continuous points in time.(Notice the yellow dots **(2)** before the reported anomalies and how the threshold is delimited by the red horizontal lines **(3)**).

 ![Hard threshold](./media/AI-metric-advisor-hardthreshold.png)